 Search engines recognise the domain as authoritative in a field.
 Rank just gets better.

-Using a blog, businesses write valuable content to teach an audience.
-A blog is a way of reaching out to people and converting them to clients.
-We call this inbound marketing.
+A blog is a way to reach out to people and convert them to clients.
+This is known as inbound marketing or search engine marketing.

 Blogging for business will:

-- Support a website by providing Google with the quality content it craves.
+- Support a website by providing search engines with the quality content they crave.